divyanshuaggarwal/divyanshuaggarwal/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

 ### I am Divyanshu Aggarwal
-- A Backend Develepoer & Data Science enthusiast.
+- A Machine learning and Backend Developer.
+- Interested in AI especially Natural Language Processing.
 - An Engineering Undergraduate Student at Delhi Technological University.
 - Currently working on some of my cool side projects based on Web Development,machine learning and natural Language Processing.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.